 MacaronMasako was born in Kobe, Japan.
-After finishing up jr. highschool in Japan, she moved to the United States to attend a boarding school in California.
-From the West Coast all the way to the East Coast, she chose to go to Cornell University for her undergratuate degree in Architecture.
+After finishing jr. high-school in Japan, she moved to the United States to attend a boarding school in California.
+From the West Coast all the way to the East Coast, she chose to go to Cornell University for her undergraduate degree in Architecture.

-In 2014, MacaronMasako came back from Italy to Japan permanently (for now) and has been working as Interpreter/Translator (Japanese – Italian, Japanese – English), Bilingual Assistant (on-site/virtual) and Artist while always spreading the multicultural perspectives.
+In 2014, MacaronMasako came back from Italy to Japan permanently (for now) and has been working as Interpreter/Translator (Japanese – Italian, Japanese – English), Bilingual Assistant (on-site/virtual) and helping out small business owners enter while always spreading the multicultural perspectives.